zubxxr/r2ware/README.md

    export RMW_IMPLEMENTATION=rmw_fastrtps_cpp
    ```

-### Test Connection
+### *Test Connection*

-4. **Test Communication:**

-   Once you have completed the setup steps, you can test the communication between the two machines by running one command on each machine:
+4. **Test Communication**: Test the communications between the two machines.
+Run the talker on 1 machine and listener on the other.

    ```bash
    ros2 run demo_nodes_cpp listener